Univalence in locally cartesian closed infinity-categories: Bundles and connected univalent families

 The outer vertical maps form fiber sequences (over $f$ and $f^*p$ respectively).
 The right-hand bottom square is a pullback square since its right-hand side is conservative.
 The top vertical map of the diagram is an equivalence by adjunction, and since this holds for any object $f \in \Map(T,S)$, this implies that the bottom outer square is a pullback.
 Hence the left-hand bottom square is a pullback too.
 Finally since $p$ is univalent, the map $\Map(T,S) \to\C_{/T}^{\eq}$ is mono, and hence the map $\Map(T,X)\too\C_{/T*}^{\eq}$ is mono too, as asserted. \end{proof}

 \begin{blanko}{$n$-Truncated univalent families in $(n+1)$-topoi.} It is tempting to suppose that any univalent family in an $(n+1)$-topos must belong to the class of $(n-1)$-truncated morphisms.
-Indeed, an $(n+1)$-category is an $(n+1)$-topos if and only if it is presentable, locally cartesian closed, and the $(n-1)$-truncated maps form a local class.
-While this is true for $n=\i$, this fails in general for $n<\i$.
+Indeed, an $(n+1)$-category is an $(n+1)$-topos if and only if it is presentable, locally cartesian closed, and the $(n-1)$-truncated maps form a local class.{\footnote{[HTT, Theorem 6.4.1.5]}} While this {supposition} is true for $n=\infty$, {it} fails in general for $n<\infty$.

 Consider, for instance, the case $\C=\tau_{\leq n}\S$, the $(n+1)$-topos of $n$-truncated spaces.
-By \ref{Fbundles}, any $n$-truncated space $F$ is potentially gives rise to a univalent family
+By \ref{Fbundles}, any $n$-truncated space $F$ potentially gives rise to a univalent family

 classifying morphisms with fiber $F$; however, $B\Aut(F)$ is typically not $n$-truncated, so this map need not live in $\C$.
 (Of course, if $F$ is $(n-1)$-truncated, then $\Aut(F)$ is also $(n-1)$-truncated and consequently $B\Aut(F)$ is $n$-truncated.)
 Hence counterexamples arise when $F$ is only $n$-truncated but $\Aut(F)$ is $(n-1)$-truncated.